EmpKetan/COVID-19_Vaccine_Management_System/README.md

 School Project

 OBJECTIVE:-
-Objective of this project is to try to present a comprehensive simulation of how a coronavirus vaccine deployment and management system can be made by using Python as front end and MySQL as back end.The program attempts to present a comprehensive simulation by integrating both patient side and the operator side panel into a single program.
+Objective of this project is to try to present a comprehensive simulation of how a coronavirus vaccine deployment and management system can be made by using, Python as front end and MySQL as back end.The program attempts to present a comprehensive simulation by integrating both patient side and the operator side panel into a single program.

 You will need:-